-- 1. The Principal shall make a reasonable investigation of the facts and circumstances.
-Short-term suspension shall be imposed only after a determination that the suspension is necessary to help any student, to further school purposes, or to prevent interference with school purposes. - 2.
-Prior to the commencement of the short-term suspension, the student will be given oral or written notice of the charges against the student.
-The student will be advised of what he/she is accused of having done, an explanation of the evidence the authorities have, and an opportunity to explain his/her version of the facts. - 3.
-Within 24 hours or such additional time, as is reasonably necessary following the suspension, the Principal will send a written statement to the student and the student's parent or guardian, describing the student's conduct, misconduct, or violation of the rule or standard and the reasons for the action taken.
-An opportunity will be given to the student, and the student's parent or guardian, to have a conference with the Principal ordering the short-term suspension before or at the time the student returns to school.
-The Principal shall determine who, in addition to the parent or guardian, is to attend the conference. - 4.
-Students who are short-term suspended will be given the opportunity to complete classwork, including but not limited to examinations, under the following conditions: within one school day of the suspension.
+- a.
+The Principal or the Principal's designee will make a reasonable investigation of the facts and circumstances.
+A short-term suspension will be made upon a determination that the suspension is necessary to help any student, to further school purposes, or to prevent an interference with school purposes. - b.
+Prior to commencement of the short-term suspension, the student will be given oral or written notice of the charges against the student.
+The student will be advised of what the student is accused of having done, an explanation of the evidence the authorities have, and be afforded an opportunity to explain the student's version of the facts. - c.
+Within 24 hours or such additional time as is reasonably necessary, not to exceed an additional 48 hours, following the suspension, the Principal or administrator will send a written statement to the student and the student's parent or guardian describing the student's conduct, misconduct or violation of the rule or standard and the reasons for the action taken. - d.
+An opportunity will be given to the student, and the student's parent or guardian, to have a conference with the Principal or administrator ordering the short-term suspension before or at the time the student returns to school.
+The Principal or administrator shall determine who in addition to the parent or guardian is to attend the conference.
+The Principal shall document their attempt to make a reasonable effort to hold a conference with the parent or guardian. - e.
+A student who is on a short-term suspension shall not be permitted to be on school grounds without the express permission of the Principal.